treboryatska/rain-model-validation/validation-module-reset-trade-counts/README.md

 This module runs a statistical comparison between actual DSF strategy results and outputs from a modeled DSF strategy using real market data as inputs.

 Use main.py as the entrypoint.
-The required parameters are model_file, network, target_order_hash, start_date_str, and end_date_str.
+The required parameters are model_file_path, network, target_order_hash, start_date_str, and end_date_str.

 ### Validation steps